force11/force11-rda-scidwg/hackathon/FORCE2019/outcomes/track_notes_metadata_interoperability.md

   - Handle missing or malformed data in a codemeta.json file.
   - Use the Github API to get data if no codemeta.json file exists.
   - Support .cff files.
-  - Add an &quot;import to my citation manager&quot; feature.
+  - Add an \"import to my citation manager\" feature.
   - Support gitlab, software heritage, and other repositories.

 ### Hack ideas